jeremythen/Study-Notes/Study Notes/DevOps.md

 The practice of deploying every build to a production-like environment and performing automated integration and _acceptance_ testing.
 Check functionality and performance.

-**Keywords**: deploying to production-like env, integration and acceptance tests, function, performance.
+**Keywords**: deploying to production-like env, integration and acceptance tests, functionality, performance.

 Benefits: